 Building homes and hope with KOICA funding

-With funding from the Korea International Cooperation Agency (KOICA), HFH Korea is able to support the construction of new homes, community buildings, sanitation facilities and raise hygiene standards in countries such as Nepal, Bangladesh, Madagascar and Mozambique.
-The KOICA partnership also enables HFH Korea to assist with disaster response and disaster risk reduction programs in several Asia-Pacific countries that are affected by calamities.
+With funding from the Korea International Cooperation Agency (KOICA), Habitat Korea is able to support the construction of new homes, community buildings, sanitation facilities and raise hygiene standards in countries such as Nepal, Bangladesh, Madagascar and Mozambique.
+The KOICA partnership also enables Habitat Korea to assist with disaster response and disaster risk reduction programs in several affected Asia-Pacific countries.

 Meet a Habitat family